SteidleR/katacoda-scenarios/python-pyspark/step4.md

 spark = SparkSession.builder.getOrCreate()
 </pre>

-First of all, we create a simple data set and create a DataFrame from it in pyspark.
+We create a simple data set and create a DataFrame from it in pyspark.

 <pre class="file" data-filename="step4.py" data-target="append">
 data = (